stevehollx/climb-analyzer/README.md

 v1.0 - Sep 2025 - Initial public release.

 ## Who is this for?
 Have you ever visited or moved to a new area as a cyclist, and wanted to know what the top climbs for the area are?
-Strava no longer lets you search for KOMs by category on the map view (this was in the UI about 10 years ago), and their segment API only returns a limited set of segments, so there isn't a good way to find all good climbs in a selected area programmatically anymore.
+Strava no longer lets you search for segments by category on the map view (this was in the UI about 10 years ago), and their segment API only returns a limited set of segments, so there isn't a good way to find all good climbs in a selected area programmatically anymore.

 So I built an application to perform this function.
 It leverages open topographic data to find and rank road climbs, ideally used for cyclists.